ADolbyB/portable-retropie/README.md

 Here I place my working config files for my RetroPie.

 My RetroPie is a work in progress with many parts I already had sitting around.
 I will share details of this easy build here.

+This unit is meant to be fully portable since it only depends on a single USB-A connection.
+The 10.1" screen is powered directly by the 5V GPIO of the Raspberry Pi.

+Note that this is a work in progress.
+When I get a 3D printer, I would like to create a better stand/case with a handle for easy travel.
+This screen has a headphone jack for audio out, so an audio amp and speakers can be added.

 ## Features: